charliethompson217/AudioVisualizer/README.md

     -   **Use Mic**: Click “Use Mic” to visualize audio from your microphone (data from the microphone never leaves your device).
     -   **Audio Files**: Upload local `mp3`, `wav`, or `ogg` files.
     -   **MIDI Files**: Play `midi` files through the synthesizer.
+    -   **Screen Share**: Use audio from other apps such as spotify or youtube.
+Currently this only works in Chromium based browsers.
+Safari does not allow screenshare to capture audio and there's no indication it will be supported anytime soon.

 -   **Real-time Audio Analysis**: Uses [Meyda](https://github.com/meyda/meyda) and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to visualize audio input (MP3, WAV, OGG, Microphone) in real-time.
     -   **FFT Analysis**: Adjustable FFT bin sizes, smoothing factors, and frequency range.